davla/prime-services/README.md

 The gRPC service is implemented in the `PrimesGrpcService` class.
 The class doesn't contain a full-blown HTTP/2 server that can be executed, but rather only the gRPC service logic.
 This allows straightforward unit testing of the gRPC API, without worrying about the HTTP/2 wrapping layer.

-The service is a standard ScalaPB service, processing requests in a serial fashion in the same thread where the request is received.
+The service is a standard ScalaPB service, which processes each request as an asynchronous task by means of scala `Future`s.
+This behavior could have been wrapped in an actor-model pattern utilizing the same approach as the REST service (described below), which is based on Akka's `ActorContext.pipeToSelf`.
+However, this has not been done due to lack of time and close analogy with another part of the system.
+The scatter-gather pattern was also considered as an alternative.
+Nonetheless, it has not been chosen, as the pattern is mostly advantageous for parallelized algorithms that can be partitioned across different actors, which is not the case for our domain logic algorithm.

+The gRPC service doesn't perform any input validation itself, delegating that to the domain logic, in order not to duplicate the validation logic.
 Errors from the main domain logic are reported via `google.rpc.Status` protobuf message type, as defined in the Google API protobuf Error model.

 The HTTP/2 server is implemented in the `PrimesGrpcServer` object.
 This is where the main method resides, which starts an HTTP/2 server implemented via